COIDA Medical Reports: The Doctor's Guide to W.Cl.4, W.Cl.5 and Injury-on-Duty Claims

 - The period of temporary total or partial disablement: how long the employee is unfit for work, and the expected date fit to resume duties.

-- Your HPCSA registration details and practice number, signature and date — the Fund requires reports from a registered practitioner with a practice number.
+- The practitioner's HPCSA registration details and practice number, signature and date.
+The Fund requires reports from a registered practitioner with a practice number.

 Progress and final reports: W.Cl.5 and W.Cl.26

 The first report opens the clinical record; the progress and final reports close it.
-For injuries, the W.Cl.5 records further treatment, changes in the off-duty period, and — once the condition has stabilised — the final outcome: whether the employee has recovered fully, the date fit to return to work, and any permanent impairment found on examination.
-The final report is what the Commissioner uses to assess permanent disablement, so it should record objective end-point findings, not just 'discharged'.
+For injuries, the W.Cl.5 records further treatment, changes in the off-duty period and, once the condition has stabilised, the final outcome: whether the employee has recovered fully, the date fit to return to work, and any permanent impairment found on examination.
+The Commissioner uses the final report to assess permanent disablement.

-On the occupational disease track, W.Cl.26 progress reports are submitted until the condition has stabilised, followed by a final W.Cl.26.
-Disease claims stand or fall on objective investigations: for respiratory disease, for example, the Fund expects current lung-function tests performed pre- and post-bronchodilator.
-Attach the actual results, not a summary.
+On the occupational disease track, W.Cl.26 progress reports are submitted until the condition has stabilised, followed by a final W.Cl.26 supported by the relevant objective investigations.
+For respiratory disease, the Fund expects current lung-function tests performed pre- and post-bronchodilator.

 Getting paid for COIDA work

-Where the Fund accepts liability for a claim, it pays the medical accounts — at the tariffs prescribed for COIDA in the Government Gazette, so claim according to the gazetted tariff codes.
-The account goes to the Fund (or, where the employer is insured through a licensed mutual association such as Rand Mutual Assurance or FEM, to that association) — an injured employee should not be billed for accepted injury-on-duty treatment, and the employer may not recover it from the employee's wages.
+Where the Fund accepts liability for a claim, it pays the medical accounts at the tariffs prescribed for COIDA in the Government Gazette, so accounts are claimed according to the gazetted tariff codes.
+The account goes to the Fund or, where the employer is insured through a licensed mutual association such as Rand Mutual Assurance or FEM, to that association.
+An injured employee should not be billed for accepted injury-on-duty treatment, and the employer may not recover it from the employee's wages.
 Reasonable medical aid is payable for up to two years from the date of the accident or diagnosis, and can be extended where further treatment will reduce the extent of the disablement.

 How Sphygmos helps

-Sphygmos drafts COIDA medical reports with the statutory framework built in — the W.Cl.4 and W.Cl.5 structure, the clinical description, the causal-relationship statement and the disablement fields — as drafts the treating practitioner reviews, edits and signs off before anything leaves the practice.
-It never invents a disablement rating: where a judgement is clinically yours to make, the draft leaves it clearly marked for you to complete.
+Sphygmos drafts COIDA medical reports with the statutory framework built in: the W.Cl.4 and W.Cl.5 structure, the causal relationship statement and the disablement fields the Compensation Fund requires.
+It never invents an impairment or disablement rating.
+Where a judgement is clinically the practitioner's to make, the draft marks it clearly, and every report arrives as a draft ready for the treating practitioner's review and signature.

 Frequently asked questions